Bull Island: 1931 - present

 In 1931, a plan was proposed to develop the island and the waters between it and the coast.
 Called the "Blue Lagoon Scheme," this would have included dams and sluices at the Wooden Bridge and Sutton Channel, maintaining a high water level behind the island, which itself might hold some housing or tourism facilities.
-Further plans were advanced by Bord Failte, including the conversion of much of the island into a theme park.
+Further plans were advanced by Bord Fáilte, including the conversion of much of the island into a theme park.

 In 1931 Dublin Corporation was convinced by campaigners like the Jesuit ornithologist Fr.
 Patrick G. Kennedy SJ (1881–1966), who wrote An Irish Sanctuary – Birds of the North Bull (1953), to apply for Bull Island to be made a sanctuary by the government.

 Situation

 The island is connected to the mainland by the Bull Bridge, today a one-lane wooden road bridge (with weight and height restrictions) at the southern (Clontarf/Dollymount) end, and by a broad causeway at Raheny, approximately halfway along, and forms part of Raheny and Clontarf districts.

 Most of North Bull Island is property of Dublin City Council, after the buying-out of interests such as the Howth Estate, exceptions having included the Bull Wall, the breakwater beyond it, and the wooden bridge to it, which were owned by the Dublin Port Company (and closed for a day each year to ensure that no right of way was created), and the Royal Dublin Golf Club links, only the latter remaining.
 St. Anne's Golf Club rent from the Council.
 The bulk of the island comprises the largest park owned by the city.

 There are just a few residents on the island, in houses beside the wooden bridge built by the Dublin Port Company for its employees.
 In addition to the clubhouses of the two golf clubs, there is the newly re-built Sea Scout den at the Clontarf end, and a small cafe.

-At the end of the North Bull Wall is the Star of the Sea (Realt na Mara) statue, funded by Dublin Port workers and sailors, and dedicated by the then archbishop of Dublin in 1972.
+At the end of the North Bull Wall is the Star of the Sea (Réalt na Mara) statue, funded by Dublin Port workers and sailors, and dedicated by the then archbishop of Dublin in 1972.